cures-hub/cures-condec-jira/README.md

 ![Overview class diagram](doc/diagrams/class_diagram_overview.png)
 *Overview class diagram*

-The [model classes](src/main/java/de/uhd/ifi/se/decision/management/jira/model) represent decision knowledge and other software artifacts in Jira (data model).
+The [model classes](src/main/java/de/uhd/ifi/se/decision/management/jira/model) represent the data model of decision knowledge and other software artifacts in Jira.
+The class *KnowledgeGraph* contains *KnowledgeElement*s and *Link*s.
-The class *KnowledgeElement* represents decision knowledge (e.g., issues (decision problems), alternatives, decisions, pro and con arguments) and other software artifacts (e.g., requirements and code).
+The class *KnowledgeElement* represents decision knowledge (e.g., decision problems, alternatives, decisions, pro and con arguments) and other software artifacts (e.g., requirements and code).
-Each knowledge element has an attribute that describes where it is documented (*DocumentationLocation*), as well as one for its knowledge status (*KnowledgeStatus*), and one for its type (*KnowledgeType*), whereby the possibilities for the knowledge status depend on the type of the knowledge element.
+Each knowledge element has attributes to describe its location (*DocumentationLocation*), its knowledge status (*KnowledgeStatus*), and its type (*KnowledgeType*), whereby the possibilities for the knowledge status depend on the type of the knowledge element.
-The *documentationLocation* attribute describes where an element is documented, for example if it is documented as a whole Jira ticket, in the description or comments of a Jira ticket, or in code.
+The *documentationLocation* attribute describes where an element is documented, for example, if it is documented as an entire Jira ticket, in the description or comments of a Jira ticket, or in code.
 Each knowledge element also has an attribute origin.
-By default, the *documentationLocation* and origin of an element are the same, but for knowledge elements that originated in commit messages, the *documentationLocation* is the text in a comment of a Jira ticket, but the origin is a commit message.
+By default, the *documentationLocation* and *origin* of an element are the same, but for knowledge elements that originated in commit messages, the *documentationLocation* is the text in a comment of a Jira ticket, but the origin is a commit message.
-This is due to the fact that ConDec parses the decision knowledge from commit messages by automatically posting them as comments on the related Jira tickets.
+This is due to the fact that ConDec parses the decision knowledge from commit messages and automatically posts them as comments on the related Jira tickets.

 ![Model](doc/diagrams/class_diagram_model_detailed.png)
 *Model classes and associations (UML class diagram)*

 The [classes in the rest package](src/main/java/de/uhd/ifi/se/decision/management/jira/rest) provide representational state transfer (REST) endpoints for communication between the frontend and backend.
-They provide methods that are called by the Javascript code in the frontend to get the data from the backend for the respective feature.
+They provide methods that are called by the JavaScript code in the frontend to get the data from the backend for the respective feature (see next section).

 The [persistence classes](src/main/java/de/uhd/ifi/se/decision/management/jira/persistence) manage the storage of decision knowledge in relation to other software artifacts.
 The *KnowledgePersistenceManager* is the central class responsible for knowledge storage.